 Source: Harvard Business

 Luckily, this decreased spending on L&D efforts does not have to result in low-quality training programs.
-With the accessibility of modern training methods, such as online and mobile learning, companies need not spend too much to get results.
+With the accessibility of modern training methods, such as online and mobile learning and gamification, companies need not spend too much to get results.
 In fact, studies show that contemporary cloud-based training methods that utilize modern technology can work for a few hundred dollars a year (Narayandas & Casnocha, 2019) but boosts knowledge retention by 25% to 60% (Research Institute of America, as cited in Pezold, 2017).

 That said, at the end of the day, budget should not be a detriment to rolling out good leadership training.
 All it takes is a certain extent of effort in learning new training technologies and the strategies that make them tick and ensuring that the training translates into productivity in the long run.

 The vision of the modern workplace is transforming offices into dynamic settings capable of establishing a culture of change while adapting to the demands of the times.
 These changes are often addressed by the application of digital transformation.
 One such aspect that this can affect is the implementation of learning and development (L&D) initiatives within the company.
 Modernity in L&D isn’t just in the content of the training modules.
 The methods of training should also carry the signs of digital transformation in order to provide would-be leaders with the means to utilize modern technological tools (Buckley, 2019).
 Below are some of the emerging trends in leadership training that can help future leaders realize their potential.